What is system restore point?

 1. Free download, install and run AOMEI Backupper.
 Then in the interface, click “System backup”.

-2. After that select the backup destination in the “Step 2” to save the image file, and then click "Start Backup" to begin the operation.
+2. System drive is selected by default.
+After that select the backup destination in the “Step 2” to save the image file, and then click "Start Backup" to begin the operation.

 If you want to automatically backup: You could customize the backup period like backup as daily, weekly, monthly.
-To set up this, click “Schedule Off” at the bottom of backup interface.
-In Schedule Backup Setting window, three option bars list on top: Daily; Weekly; Monthly.
+To set up this, click “Schedule” at the bottom of backup interface.
+The last three options are only available in Professional version or higher.

 How can you restore system from a backup with AOMEI Backupper?